Nicoll Highway MRT station: Relocation and opening

-Through an announcement by the LTA on 4 February 2005, the station was relocated 100 m south of the original site along Republic Avenue, with a new tunnel alignment between the Millenia (now Promenade) and Boulevard (now Stadium) stations.
+On 4 February 2005, the LTA announced that the station would be relocated 100 m south of the original site along Republic Avenue, with a new tunnel alignment between the Millenia (now Promenade) and Boulevard (now Stadium) stations.
 The LTA decided against rebuilding at the original site due to higher costs and engineering challenges posed by debris left at the original site.
+The new tunnels were designed by Aecom consultants, while the former tunnels to the previous site were crushed with special machinery from Japan.